 Increasing the body temperature is a common classical element of drugfree psychedelics (e.g. well known from shamanic sweat rituals and fast trance dances).
 The main effect of this principle is based on the extreme temperature dependency of the signal conduction speed within the nervous system.
 Though a higher body temperature changes the relative signal travel speeds among various brain areas (neurons in warmer areas transmit signals faster), which influences the data processing in many complex ways.
 An other effect is that the brain attempts to reduce its energy consumption to prevent overheating, which makes it turn down the brain wave frequencies (similarly like the effect of a high CO2 level).

 When applied correctly, drugfree psychedelic methods can be a valuable tool for self- realization, the gain of creativity, psychological therapies and spiritual development.
-A psychedelic technology based on latex rubber is especially interesting, because latex has many very particular qualities those in this combination don't exist in any other material.
-(More about this later.)
+A psychedelic technology based on latex rubber is particularly interesting, because latex has many very particular qualities those in this combination don't exist in any other material.

-The device is called a "vacuum rack" (also known as "vacuum bed") - consisting of a bag of thin, typically clear latex foil with an air tight zip at its top rim.
+The device is called vacuum rack (also known as vac rack or vacuum bed) and consists of a bag of thin, typically clear latex foil with an airtight zip at its top rim.
 The bag is stretched over a rectangular, flat frame inside to keep its outer shape rectangular.
-By an external vacuum pump (e.g. vacuum cleaner) a human being within the bag can be shrink- wrapped between the bag's upper and lower latex foil (like in a vacuum sealed food package), which immobilizes him almost completely at maximum vacuum strength; breathing stays possible through a hose (typically connected to a latex mask).
-Due to the immobilizing nature of the construction and the relatively high risk of choking in the case of failures, the device can only be operated safely with the help of a 2nd person.
+By an external vacuum pump (e.g. vacuum cleaner) a human being within the bag can be shrink- wrapped between the bag's upper and lower latex foil (like in a vacuum sealed food package), which at full vacuum strength immobilizes the person almost completely; breathing stays possible through a hose (often connected to a latex mask).
+Due to the immobilizing nature of the construction and the relatively high risk of suffocation in the case of failure, the device can only be operated safely with the help of a 2nd person.

 This is in excerpt of what the person writes:

-I stumbled on your site through latexpajamas.com.I find that the technology of vacuum racks looks quite risky, and by physical reasons I can't imagine well that it has good decoupling properties (although it certainly also somewhat influences bodily vibrations), therefore I personally find the concept of inflatable psychedelic equipment more promising.
+I stumbled on your site through latexpajamas.com.I find that the technology of vacuum racks looks rather risky, and by physical reasons I can't imagine well that it has good decoupling properties (although free areas of its membrane certainly can interact with bodily vibrations), therefore I personally find the concept of inflatable psychedelic equipment more promising.
+The concept of vac racks was obviously based on the vacuum bag lamination machines used to build things like boat hulls.
+Also some similarities to the medical vacuum mattress for transport immobilization of bone fracture patients exist.
 For more details (and pictures) about vacuum racks take a look at the site Caught-In-The-Act.
 (The site operator has admitted that he also likes my work.)
+A special 3 dimensional variant of the device was released as the SlickCo Cube.

 I have to say that I was rather intrigued by the information myself.
 I am a celibate 23 year old male.
 I am celibate because I am gay and it conflicts with my religious beliefs so I have found other ways to keep myself sane so to speak.
 First off, I am aware that you are not interested in latex sexually and this is not the purpose of this e-mail.
 I recently purchased a latex vacuum bed.
 Granted my use of it was meant to be purely sensual but I discovered something very interesting in my experiences with it.
 The harmony and/ or relaxation is extremely satisfying.
 It's probably the most relaxed I've ever been.
 But my purpose is to basically recommend deflatables as well as inflatables.
 The pressure is not uncomfortable and probably induces the same womb- like feelings you were speaking of.
 If you are interested in seeing these devices, I will be glad to point you in that direction.
 I very much enjoyed your site.
 I wasn't aware of these possibilities with meditation.
 I thought I just enjoyed it too much...